E-Health/dadR/README.md

 * [x] DADSameDisease - Lists all records with the given diagnosis.
 * [x] DADSameTreatment - Lists all records with the given intervention.
 * [x] DADComorbidity - Lists the comorbidities for the given condition.
+* [x] DADInterventions - Lists common Interventions for a given condition.
+* [x] DADCointerventions - Lists the cointerventions for the given intervention.
+* [ ] DADRandomSample - Returns a random set of patients.
 * [ ] DADSimilarCases - Lists all records similar to the index case (clustering).
 * [ ] DADTlos - Average length of stay for a given condition.
+* [ ] DADComorbidityTlos - Average length of stay for a given set of comorbidities.
-* [ ] DADInterventions - Lists common Interventions for a given condition.
+* [ ] DADTlosForTreatment - Average length of stay for a given treatment.
 * [ ] DADBestInterventions - Lists Interventions with least length of stay for a given condition.
-* [ ] DADInterventions - Lists common Interventions for a given condition.
 * [ ] DADCharlsonIndex - Computes mean Charlson Index for a set of patients.
-* [ ] DADRandomSample - Returns a random set of patients.
-* [x] DADCointerventions - Lists the cointerventions for the given intervention.

 ## How to use